 It’s Back To School Time – Here Are The Fines You’ll Pay If You Break The Law In School Zones

-The students of the Socorro Independent School District have been back at school for a few weeks, and today marks the beginning of the school year for the rest of the El Paso area school districts.
-That means kids will be on the streets, walking or biking to school.
-School zones are now in effect, and so are the fines associated with breaking the law in those zones.
+The students of the Socorro Independent School District are back in school and that means kids will be on the streets, walking or biking to school.
+School zones in SISD are now in effect, and so are the fines associated with breaking the law in those zones.

-El Paso Police will be heavily patrolling school zones for the first few weeks of the school year.
-They want to remind you to watch out not only for school zone signs that have flashing lights on them, but also for the signs that don’t have lights, but do have the hours they are in effect listed on them.
+El Paso Police always patrol school zones heavily for the first few weeks of the school year.
+They say it’s important to watch out not only for school zone signs that have flashing lights on them, but also for the signs that don’t have lights, but have the hours they are in effect listed on them.

 Pass in School Zone- $210.